Road Closures Near 801 Broadway Parking Garage

 Support for Attendance at Professional Conferences

-Qualifications for applying to the fellowship program include: a) completion of all doctoral degree requirements* in psychology or behavior analysis from a regionally accredited institution of higher education, and b) training and experience in both clinical and research applications of the behavioral psychology in hospital, educational, or community settings.
-Applicants applying to BMC, CFT, and PDD also must have completed an APA-accredited internship*.
-Applicants to the Fellowship program must submit the following:
+Qualifications for applying to the fellowship program include: a) completion of all doctoral degree requirements prior to the fellowship start date of September 1 in psychology or behavior analysis from a regionally accredited institution of higher education; and b) training and experience in both clinical and research applications of the behavioral psychology in hospital, educational, or community settings.
+Applicants applying to BMC, CFT, and PDD also must have completed an APA-accredited internship.

-- A cover letter stating one's professional academic preparation and work experience, career interests, and reasons for applying.
+- A cover letter stating the specific clinical fellowship to which you are applying, and include your professional academic preparation and work experience, career interests, and reasons for applying.

-- Letters of recommendations written by three professors or work supervisors forwarded directly to the Kennedy Krieger Institute.
+- Letters of recommendations written by three professors or work supervisors addressed to Dr. Jennifer Crockett and forwarded directly to the Kennedy Krieger Institute.

 Jennifer Crockett, Ph.D.